The Bankrate promise

 Invoice factoring lets you trade unpaid invoices for cash.
 You’ll sell them to an invoice factoring company for up to 85 percent or 90 percent of their worth, and the factoring company will become the payee.
 Upon receipt of payment, the factoring company will send you the remaining amount you’re owed, minus the factoring fees.

 The factoring company assesses the client’s creditworthiness to determine if you qualify for financing.
-This makes invoice factoring an ideal option for small business owners with a limited credit history or bad credit.
+This makes invoice factoring an ideal option if you’re looking for LLC loans with bad credit.
+It can also fill in the gap in business loans for new LLC companies while they wait to build their business history.
 But this option comes with factoring fees and other costs that can make this a risky form of lending.

 - Streamlined application process and fast funding times